 Using an SMTP provider

 A dedicated SMTP provider is like a web host because you have an account and use their servers.
 The difference is instead of hosting websites; you use their servers to send emails.
 Gmail is an email provider where you send and receive emails; a dedicated SMTP provider is similar to having half of Gmail, where you only send emails and do not receive them.

 By using a plugin the SMTP provider has available or the Post SMTP plugin, the wp_mail() function reroutes the email from PHP to your SMTP provider.
 From there, the SMTP provider receives the request and adds your email to a queue to be sent.

 There are three providers who have a free account available and will work for most websites.
 All three have their own plugin on WordPress.org, can be installed from your WordPress dashboard, and have support available to help you get started.

 - SendGrid (Plugin) – You can get a free account to send up to 40,000 emails monthly if you host with Rackspace.
 Otherwise, the free account is limited to 200 emails/day (~6000/month)

 - Mailgun (Plugin) – Owned by Rackspace, free account limits to 200 emails/day (~6000/month)

 - Mandrill (Plugin) – From MailChimp, it costs $9.95/month for up to 50,000 emails/month

 Can I use Gmail as my SMTP Provider?

 Yes, but it is not ideal.
-Gmail will disable your account if you send emails to more than 500 unique recipients in an 24-hour period.
+Gmail will disable your account if you send emails to more than 500 unique recipients in 24 hours.
 This includes emails you send yourself and all emails your website is sending.
-Your account would be disabled for a day before you can use it again.
+Your account will be disabled for a day before you can use it again.